-Virtualization is a way to abstract applications and their underlying components away from the hardware supporting them and present a logical or virtual view of these resources - and to consolidate servers to maximize your investment.
+Virtualization is a way to abstract applications and their underlying components away from the hardware supporting them and present a logical or virtual view of these resources.
 This logical view may be strikingly different than the physical view.
 The goal usually is one of the following: higher levels of performance, scalability, reliability/availability, agility or to create a unified security and management domain.
 This virtual view is constructed using excess processing power, memory, storage or network bandwidth.
 That is, the benefits of a virtualized environment don't come for free.